Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas Performance Insights

-- The Longhorns have a +538 scoring differential, topping opponents by 15.8 points per game.
-They're putting up 73.3 points per game to rank 47th in college basketball and are allowing 57.5 per outing to rank 32nd in college basketball.
+- The Longhorns' +538 scoring differential (outscoring opponents by 15.8 points per game) is a result of scoring 73.3 points per game (47th in college basketball) while allowing 57.5 per outing (31st in college basketball).

-- In conference matchups, Texas puts up fewer points per game (72.3) than its overall average (73.3).
+- Texas is tallying 72.3 points per game this season in conference action, which is 1 fewer points per game than its season average (73.3).

-- Defensively, Texas has been better in home games this season, ceding 53.8 points per game, compared to 63.9 when playing on the road.
+- Offensively, the Longhorns have fared better at home this season, scoring 78.7 points per game, compared to 71.9 per game on the road.

-- The Longhorns have been scoring 66.1 points per contest in their last 10 appearances, an average that's significantly lower than the 73.3 they've scored over the course of the 2022-23 season.
+- The Longhorns have seen a downturn in scoring recently, racking up 66.1 points per game in their last 10 contests, 7.2 points fewer than the 73.3 they've scored this year.

 © 2023 Data Skrive.
 All rights reserved.